Richard Nixon: Author and elder statesman

 In 1986, Nixon addressed a convention of newspaper publishers, impressing his audience with his tour d'horizon of the world.
 At the time, political pundit Elizabeth Drew wrote, "Even when he was wrong, Nixon still showed that he knew a great deal and had a capacious memory, as well as the capacity to speak with apparent authority, enough to impress people who had little regard for him in earlier times."
 Newsweek ran a story on "Nixon's comeback" with the headline "He's back".

 On July 19, 1990, the Richard Nixon Library and Birthplace in Yorba Linda, California opened as a private institution with the Nixons in attendance.
 They were joined by a large crowd of people, including Presidents Ford, Reagan, and George H. W. Bush, as well as their wives, Betty, Nancy, and Barbara.
 In January 1994, the former president founded the Nixon Center (today the Center for the National Interest), a Washington policy think tank and conference center.

+During the early 1990s, Nixon focused much of his energy and time on the end of the Cold War.
+In three of the last four books that he published and in dozens of articles, Nixon urged American leaders to support Russia's transition from communism to a market economy.
+After Bill Clinton took office as president, he sought Nixon's advice on the post-Soviet states.
+Nixon met Russian president Boris Yeltsin and Ukrainian president Leonid Kravchuk.

 Pat Nixon died on June 22, 1993, of emphysema and lung cancer.
 Her funeral services were held on the grounds of the Richard Nixon Library and Birthplace.
 Former president Nixon was distraught throughout the interment and delivered a tribute to her inside the library building.